Carlos Santos Boots Review – (8866) Lace-Up Boots In Coimbra Patina

 For those of you unfamiliar with Carlos Santos, it is a Portuguese Brand founded in 1942 in São João da Madeira.
 The name was adopted a few decades later and is now a family business ran by Carlos & Ana Santos.

 They operate a state of the art factory in North Portugal producing handmade shoes of great quality with the Goodyear Welted System.
 The area is a Shoemaking hub for Portugal, just like Northamptonshire in England.
 Not only they make their own shoes, but they also craft shoes for other companies, such as Herring.

 Carlos Santos has a broad selection of RTW Shoes that cater to all tastes.
 The line up includes:

 - Chelsea Boots

-There is also a customised Patina Service where you choose from various models and lasts and personalise your shoe.
+There is also a customized Patina Service where you choose from various models and lasts and personalize your shoe.
 The result is really staggering and I urge you to check out my Wine Shadow Monk-Straps Review.

 Lastly, there is a “Handgrade” line that pops up in very limited editions and is absolutely stunning.
 Especially the Adelaide models are of the highest quality and as good as (if not better) than much more expensive Brands.

 As for availability, Carlos Santos Shoes are quite easy to find in Europe these days but maybe a little harder in other continents.

 Carlos Santos Boots Review – Specifications